SL-Capstone/NOLA-City-Data-Revamp/README.md

 * Dataset mash up

-### Abstract: ###
+### Abstract (ver 2): ###
-Per our community service requirement, our team set out to research and identify significant inefficiencies that could be addressed on the government run site "datadrivennola.gov."
-Using NLP, Sentiment analysis, and other out-of-the-box text and categorical data analysis techniques, we created a comprehensive list of what users of the site were searching for and if there was a pattern in requests to fix specific problems or add specific features.
-We incorporated the results of this comprehensive analysis by crafting a polished and easy-to-use dashboard that included thorough data analysis for the most popular datasets on the site and addressed some of the prominent issues users of the site criticized it for.
-It is our belief that having created a more open and efficient way of obtaining dataset statistics #will greatly benefit users who want to extract important metrics from the datasets, but are not proficient enough in coding to do so.
+Per our community service requirement, our team researched and identified significant requests and inefficiencies that could be addressed on the government-run site "datadrivennola.gov."
+Using NLP, Sentiment analysis, and categorical data analysis, we created a data analysis deck identifying specific patterns in user requests to fix problems or add specific features.
+We incorporated the results of this analysis into a polished and accessible dashboard with in-depth data analysis of some of the most prominent needs expressed by the New Orleans government.
+By producing new insights into New Orlean's datasets and presenting them in an easy-to-use format, we have created a powerful analytics tool for both "datadrivennola.gov" and its users.

 ### Additional links to work done: ###